Kermit-UGent/ModSim/src/welcome/errata.md

 # New errata?

 Have you found a spelling mistake, an error?
 Do you think there might be a typo somewhere?
-Let us know on the dedicated forum on `Ufora`!.
+Let us know on the dedicated forum on `Ufora`!

 # Errata overview

-> Placeholder
+> Placeholder: errata will be listed here